Book Review: The Secret Life Of The Mind

 Looking at the brain’s ability to learn, Sigman discusses how we can apply neurology in education – especially for learning disabilities.
 He views dyslexia as a phonological problem, maintaining that it can be fixed before the child is able to read, suggesting that parents prepare their children for reading by stimulating the phonological awareness with word games.
 This section of the book would be of great value to parents helping their children with their homework.

-He encourages bilingualism in children, as a way to persuade them to look beyond prejudices, and believes it can reduce their risk for dementia in later years.
+He encourages bilingualism in children as a way to persuade them to look beyond prejudice, and believes it can reduce their risk for dementia in later years.
 The way Sigman discusses the human mind may be unconventional, but the book is a fun read, backed by scientific evidence, and is perfect for a journey of self-awareness.
 Click here for the author’s TED Talk on why your words may predict your future health.